Support Worker

 We focus on ability and believe people work best when they feel valued, safe and happy.
 We do all that we can to make sure that Share is friendly and welcoming to everyone.
 All CVs and applications are sanitised to ensure unbiased recruitment.

 This job is subject to two satisfactory references, evidence of qualifications, an enhanced DBS check and providing evidence of the right to work in the UK.
-If you are disabled and would like to discuss other ways of submitting your application, please contact us on 020 7924 2949.
+If you are disabled and would like to discuss other ways of submitting your application, please call us on 020 7924 2949.

 Our privacy policy for job applicants can be found on our website.